Classic chicken and dumplings recipe, a hearty chicken and vegetable stew with homemade dumplings.

 1 Heat the chicken stock to a gentle simmer in a medium pot.

-6 Make the dumpling batter by whisking together flour, baking powder, and salt in a medium bowl.
+7 Make the dumpling batter: Whisk together flour, baking powder, and salt in a medium bowl.
 Add (optional) chopped fresh herbs.
 Add melted butter and milk to the dry ingredients.
 Gently mix with a wooden spoon until mixture just comes together.
-(Note: do not overmix! or your dumplings will turn out too dense.)
+(Note: do not over-mix! or your dumplings will turn out too dense.)